thomaswilder/NEMO_activities/ORCA025/documentation.md

 Picked up from month 1 and ran for a further month successfully.

 Try and modify the diagnostics.
-	- Potentially do this by selecting custom diagnostics and including the `file_def_nemo-oce.xml` in `/file' directory of rose suite.
+	- Potentially do this by selecting custom diagnostics and including the `file_def_nemo-oce.xml` in `/file` directory of rose suite.
 	- In `file_def_nemo-oce.xml`, why is the first `file id="file8"`?
-	- So, 	file_def` files are in `roses` directory, but `field_def` is not, so how do you add diagnostics to the rose suite?
+	- So, `file_def` files are in `roses` directory, but `field_def` is not, so how do you add diagnostics to the rose suite?
 Add your own file and point the suite to that file?
 Put in same `file` directory as the `file_def`.

 To Do:
 1) Modify `file_def_nemo-{oce,ice}.xml` files.